LinkedEarth/paleoHackathon/faq.md

 A: This hackathon is open to any researcher engaged in paleoclimate research interested in adding the [Pyleoclim](https://pyleoclim-util.readthedocs.io/en/stable/) package to their scientific toolkit.
 The computing environment will be a JupyterLab server, and all computations will be cloud-based, so no local installation of the packages and Python will be required.
 Attendance will be limited to 50 scholars, with priority given to US-based applicants, ECRs and people from groups traditionally underrepresented in the geosciences.

+### Q: What is the format?

+A: This is a hackathon!
+In a hackathon, we hack, i.e. we re-use existing code to make it do our bidding.
+There will be short introductory lectures to get things started at the beginning of the day, but for the most part the learning is in **your** hands: you will learn at your own pace through [notebook](https://jupyter.org)-based practicums, working with teammates in similar timezones to get through a range of exercises, depending on your inclination and level.

+### Q: Why are there so few lectures?

+When you learned how to walk you did it through trial and error, and lots of practice ; coding is no different.
+You can take millions of hours of lectures and not know how to write a single line of code, so at some point you need to take a plunge.
+It sounds scary at first but we swear, the water is fine, and the beauty of Python is that you can get going in just a few minutes.
+You;’ll be surprised how much you’ve learned by Friday if you do these exercises!

 ### Q: Do I need to know Python to attend this hackathon?

 A: You do not need to know any Python for this hackathon.
 Day 1 will be dedicated to help those with no prior experience to gain basic familiarity with the [Scientific Python stack](https://barbagroup.github.io/essential_skills_RRC/jupyter/1/).
 Please note that this is not a Python course.